codefresh-contrib/cfstep-aws-parameter-store/README.md

 `AWS_CREDENTIALS_FILE` - You must base64 encode the file and add to the variable `AWS_CREDENTIALS_FILE` to use this step.

+`AWS_PROFILE` – Specifies the name of the CLI profile with the credentials and options to use.
+This can be the name of a profile stored in a credentials or config file, or the value default to use the default profile.
+If you specify this environment variable, it overrides the behavior of using the profile named [default] in the configuration file.

 ```
   CreateAWSCredentialsFile:
     image: alpine:3.10